 The Harvard Academy for International and Area Studies

-Founded in 1984, The Harvard Academy for International and Area Studies is dedicated to increasing our knowledge of the culture, history, and institutions of the world's major regions and countries.
+Founded in 1984, The Harvard Academy for International and Area Studies is dedicated to promoting innovative social science hand-in-hand with deepening our shared knowledge of the experiences and practices of the world’s regions and countries.

 The mission of the Academy Scholars Program is to train social scientists in area studies—focusing especially on areas of the world outside of the United States or Canada.